 In 2023, Metro COG completed the EV Readiness Study to create actionable recommendations for developing an effective EV planning process.
 The process looked to establish grid readiness, regional connectivity, and access within the region for this growing trend.
-Several strategies were recommended as part of the Metro COG study, including high-priority strategies and longer-term strategies that enhance support for residents and businesses adopting EVs.
+Several strategies were recommended as part of the Metro COG study, including highpriority strategies and longer-term strategies that enhance support for residents and businesses adopting EVs.
 Throughout coordination in development of the EV study, it was determined that the development of charging infrastructure would be completed by the private sector (i.e. energy providers).
-North Dakota EV fast charging stations are explicitly described as remaining private by NDDOT in programming and policy guidance1.
+North Dakota EV fast charging stations are explicitly described as remaining private by NDDOT in programming and policy guidance1 pursuant to North Dakota Century Code Chapter 24-02 Section 45.5 Subpart C (24-02-45.5).